opf/openproject/docs/installation-and-operations/operation/restoring/README.md

 If you are using docker-compose this is what you do after you started everything for the first time using `docker-compose up -d`:

 1. Stop the OpenProject container using `docker-compose stop web worker`.
-2. Drop the existing, seeded database using `docker exec -it db_1 psql -U postgres -c 'drop database openproject;`
+2. Drop the existing, seeded database using `docker exec -it db_1 psql -U postgres -c 'drop database openproject;'`
-3. Recreate the database using `docker exec -it db_1 psql -U postgres -c 'create database openproject owner openproject;`
+3. Recreate the database using `docker exec -it db_1 psql -U postgres -c 'create database openproject owner openproject;'`
 4. Copy the dump onto the container: `docker cp openproject.sql db_1:/`
-5. Source the dump with psql on the container: `docker exec -it db_1 psql -U postgres` followed by `\i openproject.sql`
+5. Source the dump with psql on the container: `docker exec -it db_1 psql -U postgres` followed by `\i openproject.sql`.
+You can leave this console by entering `\q` once it's done.
 6. Delete the dump on the container: `docker exec -it db_1 rm openproject.sql`
 7. Restart the web and worker processes: `docker-compose start web worker`